beancount/fava/fava/help/filters.md

   or `-(^link #tag)`.

-These filters can be combined by separating them by spaces to match all entries satisfying all filters or by commas to match all entries satisfying at least one of the filters.
+These filters can be combined by separating them by spaces to match all entries satisfying all given filters or by commas to match all entries satisfying at least one of the given filters.
 In other words, a space acts like an "and" and a comma like an "or".
-As usual, the logical "and" has a higher grouping power than "or", but you can use parentheses to group filters.
+As usual, the logical "and" has a higher grouping power than "or" and you can use parentheses to group filters.